-Go to an artsy cafe – Check!
-Go to a trendy shopping mall – Check!
-Finding sexy Korean ladies and men – Check!
-What’s missing…?
-Eating traditional Korean cuisine, duh!
-People going in and out of Korea always tend to leave out one thing on their check list of things to do, which is to swing by a Hanok (한옥) restaurant, commonly known as a Korean traditional restaurant.
-These Hanok restaurants have a more refined and fashionable spin-off to the average Joe restaurant and typically serve traditional “down-to-earth” Korean cuisine that varies from different meat dishes, naengmyeon (cold noodles), and specialty soups.
-Can you say yummy in my tummy?
+People coming to Korea always tend to leave out one thing on their check list of things to do: swing by a Hanok (한옥) restaurant, commonly known as a Korean traditional restaurant.
+These Hanok restaurants have a more refined ambiance than the average Korean restaurant.
+These restaurants typically serve traditional “down-to-earth” Korean cuisine that varies from different meat dishes, naengmyeon (cold noodles), and specialty soups.

 Address: 서울특별시 종로구 홍지동 125번지